seniorglez/UdachnyMC/README.md

      docker-compose --profile front up
 ```

-The first time the containers go up they will generate a new directory where the minecraft server will generate it's files, called server.
+The first time the containers go up they will create a new directory where the minecraft server will generate it's files, called server.
 As you will probably known the minecraft server has the eula.txt file which allow the users to agree with [the minecraft eula policy](https://account.mojang.com/documents/minecraft_eula).
 In order to run the server and have the whole infraestucture running you will need to change the value eula to true like shown:

 ```
 #By changing the setting below to TRUE you are indicating your agreement to our EULA (https://account.mojang.com/documents/minecraft_eula).